franfafdaf/IAC_23autumn_Group17-Coursework/Statements.md

   Write operations are executed for and `SB` instructions.
 In our write-through scheme, data is simultaneously written to both the cache and memory.
 This approach maintains data consistency between cache and memory, though it may affect performance during intensive write operations.
 The design involves updating the `tag` and `Hit` signals concurrently during these write operations.
 In instances of a cache hit, these signals retain their previous values.

 - **Read Logic**
   When a hit occurs, the output is sourced from the cache memory.
-Conversely, in the event of a miss, data is loaded to the sepcific block in cache, and the output for the current cycle is derived from this data memory.
+Conversely, in the event of a miss, data is loaded to the sepcific block in cache from data memory, and the output for the current cycle is derived from this data memory.

 ----
 ## Test Results